 The Earned Income Tax Credit provides a tax credit and/or refund to people who earn low to moderate wages.
 The payment is received as part of the end-of-year tax filing period.

-Workers who qualify for the federal EITC also qualify for a state EITC which is currently 15% of the federal amount for tax year 2021.
+Workers who qualify for the federal EITC also qualify for a state EITC which is 16% of the federal amount for tax year 2023.

 - Qualifying children include: sons, daughters, stepchildren, grandchildren as long as they lived with the taxpayer for more than half the year.
 Nieces, nephews, children of a friend or foster children can be qualifying children if they lived with the taxpayer all year and were cared for as members of the family.
 Qualifying children must be under age 19 or under age 24 if they are full-time students.
 Disabled children of any age are considered “qualifying children.”